Pacific Southwest, Region 9

 Sustainable Infrastructure Projects

-Region 9 encourages recipients to incorporate sustainable infrastructure practices in their projects.
+Region 9 encourages recipients to incorporate sustainable infrastructure (SI) practices in their projects.
 The following are some examples of SI in practice.
-For more information go to the Sustainable Water Infrastructure website.

 City of San Diego (CA)